 This week, we take a look at the most famous of real estate questions – are the schools good?
 We hear this one all the time, whether the buyers have school aged children or not.
 People want to know about their future and the schools in the area can play a big part in that, whether they intend to have children or are just thinking about resale value down the line.
 Whether schools are good or not can be rather subjective and it’s rarely a yes or no answer when asked.
-In order to provide some insight, we asked agent Carrie Fischel, herself a former teacher, what she learned from talking to parents over the years.
+In order to provide some insight, we spoke to some of our agents that were former school teachers to see what they thought about it all.

 Are the Schools Good in This Area?